 The risks of storing data in the DMZ

 Many companies share data with trading partners, customers, and other external users by placing managed file transfer servers providing FTP/S, SFTP, and HTTP/S in their DMZs.
-They put the servers there to prevent outsiders from gaining access to their private networks.
+They put the servers there to prevent outsiders from gaining access to their private networks and sensitive data.

 Although those managed file transfer servers may still have to retrieve data from databases in the internal network, only files containing the needed information are normally forwarded to the DMZ.
 Thus, trading partners and customers will be able to connect to the file transfer servers but not to the database server.